Grey hypocolius: Behaviour

 The grey hypocolius is a shy and unobtrusive, even cryptic, bird which will fly to thick cover when disturbed, where it will remain motionless until the perceived danger has passed.
 Its flight is strong and direct (without undulations).
 It will form flocks, especially in winter, and roost communally.

 Breeding

 The breeding season is June or July in Arabia.
 The nest is cup shaped and deep lined with hair and fluff.
 The nest is often placed on the leaves of a date palm at a height of about 3 to 5 feet.
 Both the male and female take part in nest building.
 The clutch is four eggs.
 The eggs are leaden white with blotches.
 The incubation period is about 14–15 days.

 Feeding

 Grey hypocoliuses forage quietly and methodically in foliage, through clusters of trees, palm groves and orchards, rarely coming to the ground.
-Though they may eat some insects, their main diet consists of fruits and berries, including mulberries, figs and dates.
+Though they may eat some insects, their main diet consists of fruits and berries, including toothbrush tree fruits, mulberries, figs and dates.
 In captivity they have been known to readily take bread.